catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli/python-debian.rst

-Run the following commands to install Python on your system, and additional packages required for managing virtual environments:
+Run the following commands to install Python, development files, and additional packages required for managing virtual environments:

 .. code-block:: bash